aralroca/next-translate/README.md

 return <div>{example}</div>
 ```

+⚠️ **Important**: _app.js, _document.js and _error.js are not going to be wrapped with the translations context, so it's not possible to direclty translate these files.
+In order to do that, you should take a look at [DynamicNamespaces](#dynamicnamespaces) to load the namespaces dynamically.

 ### Add /pages to .gitignore

 `/pages` directory is going to be generated every time based on `/pages_`, so is not necessary to track in git.